Julie-Fabre/bombcell/README.md

 ### Getting started

-To install, clone this repository in MATLAB and the [dependancies](#Dependancies), change directory to bombcell\ephysProperties\helpers in matlab and run `mex -O CCGHeart.c`.
+To install: in MATLAB, clone this repository and the [dependancies](#Dependancies), change your working directory to bombcell\ephysProperties\helpers in matlab and run `mex -O CCGHeart.c`.

 To start out, we suggest you compute quality metrics with default `param` values, and then adjust the thresholds for your particular neuronal region and needs by looking at (1) individual units, in the interactive [GUI](#Quality-metrics-GUI-guide ) (2) distribution histograms of the units' quality metrics, (3) numbers of units removed by each quality metric.
 It may also be useful to plot the quantity you which to measure as a function of each quality metric (see [Fig. 2 Harris et al., Nat.
-Neuro, 2016](https://www.nature.com/articles/nn.4365/figures/2))
+Neuro, 2016](https://www.nature.com/articles/nn.4365/figures/2)).

 See the script `bc_qualityMetrics_pipeline` for an example workflow.